DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ---
-title: "Teach in England if you trained overseas"
+title: "Teach in England if you trained outside the UK"
 description: |-
-  Teach in England if you're a qualified teacher from outside the UK.
+  Teach in England if you're a qualified teacher from overseas.
 Explore the benefits of teaching in England and join a world class education system.
 related_content:
     Career progression stories: "/blog/tag/career-progression"
     Salaries and benefits of teaching in England : "/salaries-and-benefits" A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
 promo_content:
 navigation: 20.20
-navigation_title: Teach in England if you trained overseas
+navigation_title: Teach in England if you trained outside the UK
-navigation_description: Find out how you can bring your skills and perspective to an English classroom if you're a qualified teacher from outside the UK.
+navigation_description: Find out how you can bring your skills and perspective to an English classroom if you're a qualified teacher from overseas.
 date: "2021-05-27"
 image: "media/images/content/hero-images/0002.jpg"
 backlink: "../../"